Kanguros/pins/README.md

 ## Quick Start

-To use Policy Inspector with Palo Alto firewalls, you'll first need to export security rules.
+To use _pins_ with Palo Alto firewalls, you'll first need to export security rules.
 The simplest way to export security rules is using `curl`.
 First, get API key: